-With its magnificent soaring red cliffs, adrenaline inducing hikes and rich variety of wildlife Zion National Park is an amazing place to visit.
-For those of you planning a trip to Zion we’ve put together our recommend Zion National Park itinerary for one, two and three day visits.
+With its magnificent soaring red cliffs, adrenaline-inducing hikes and rich variety of wildlife Zion National Park is an amazing place to visit.
+For those of you planning a trip to Zion National Park, we’ve put together our recommended Zion National Park itinerary for one, two and three day visits.

-With 4.5 million visitors last year, Zion is one of the most popular National Parks in the USA.
+With 4.5 million visitors last year, Zion is one of the most popular National Parks in the USA so you’ll need to plan your trip to make the most of your time there.

 Where to stay in Zion